 - Slate roofing: These are one of the most expensive options you can choose, but provide possibly the best mix of longevity and curb appeal.
 If you’re interested in slate roofing for your roof replacement, make sure you find a contractor that has extensive experience in installing slate roofs.
 It is an intricate process that’s not for the novice.

 - Clay or ceramic tile: While most common in Florida and California, the Spanish tile clay roofing option is a popular roof replacement option in Atlanta, GA as well.
 One downside of clay tiles is the maintenance required.
-Luckily, there are also a variety of clay tile look alike products that exist now that can be great options if you like the look of Spanish tiles.
+Luckily, there are also a variety of clay tile look-alike products that exist now that can be great options if you like the look of Spanish tiles.
 These composite tiles are also far lighter than the standard clay tiles, so they won’t place as much strain on the structure of a home.

 Tear Off or Layering?

 In the past, it was not uncommon to see roof replacements performed by simply layering another layer of shingles over the top of the existing shingles.
 However, this is not a good idea for a variety of reasons.
-In fact, in Atlanta this is against the local building codes and puts you at risk for violatons.
+In fact, in Atlanta this is against the local building codes and puts you at risk for violations.
 Here’s a few of the reasons that layering your roof replacement is not a good idea:

 - Excessive Weight: The framing of your home was designed with certain weight constraints in mind.
 Architects and building engineers do not design structures to hold the weight of multiple layers of shingles.
-An extra layer of shingles can way over 5,000 pounds for an average size home.
-If your rafters and structure were not designed for this kind of weight barring, adding another layer of shingles can cause safety issues for your home.
+An extra layer of shingles can weigh over 5,000 pounds for an average size home.
+If your rafters and structure were not designed for this kind of weight bearing, adding another layer of shingles can cause safety issues for your home.

-- Surface Integrity: One of the biggest problems with layering shingles for a roof replacement is that it doesn’t allow your roofing company to address issues underneath your current shingles.
+- Surface Integrity: One of the biggest problems with layering shingles for a roof replacement is that it doesn’t allow your Atlanta roofing company to address issues underneath your current shingles.
 If there is rotten plywood or issues with the underlayment, you won’t have the opportunity to replace them if you simply layer over top of the existing shingles.
 Applying shingles over existing water intrusion can lead to much bigger problems down the road.

-Roof Replacement Options
+Atlanta Roof Replacement Costs

 There are many things that can impact the budget of your roof replacement.
 The pitch (steepness of your roof) and the size or square footage are probably the single largest determinant in the cost of your roof replacement.
 The next highest impact is what we’ve discussed above, your choice in roofing material.
-The roofing contractor you choose will also have an impact on the cost.
+The roofing contractor you choose will also have an impact on the roof replacement cost.
 There are large variations in quality of workmanship, material manufacturers used, and even legality of business practices.

 - Three-tab shingles: $7,000 to $12,000